 Restorative Justice definition: “a system of criminal justice which focuses on the rehabilitation of offenders through reconciliation.”

-As a final act in the weaning of us from our barbaric practices God, in human form, consented to our human system of sacrifice that places blame on a scapegoat.
+As a final act in the weaning of us from our barbaric practices the incarnate Christ consented to our human system of sacrifice that places blame on a scapegoat.
 The system that says sin must be punished so that justice is served.
-I believe God did this, in part, to show us the only way to obtain true peace, within our own souls as well as in societies.
+I believe he did this, in part, to show us the only way to obtain true peace, within our own souls as well as in societies.
 Peace will never be found by retribution or revenge or retaliation or justice served as punishment.
 History testifies to this fact.
 Such practices only perpetuate the cycle of violence and continue to inflict pain.
 Peace is finally accomplished by forgiveness alone.
 Forgiveness that does not require a debt be paid or a punishment be meted out.

 Jesus offering himself as a sacrifice for us (not a sacrifice for God, he was our scapegoat, not God’s) is what breaks the cycle of blame, hatred and violence because he refused to blame, he refused to hate, and he refused to enact violence in retaliation or retribution.
 Jesus showed us how to live a life that continues to break that cycle by doing it himself, in the most extreme way imaginable.
 He is the ultimate example for us.
 I have found however, that personally I cannot accomplish this by only emulating him.
 I must go deeper.
 I must become more and more aware of the Christ incarnate in me, and in you.
 It’s like Franciscan priest Richard Rohr says, “We daringly believe that God’s presence was poured into a single human being, [Jesus] so that humanity and divinity can be seen to be operating as one in him – and therefore in us!”